Meetpanchal58/SQL_Connect/README.md

 ```

 ### More Examples
-1. Students Records that start with 'A' and have marks greater than 50
+- Students Records that start with 'A' and have marks greater than 50
-2. Students Highest Marks of only those classes with Highest Marks greater than 80

 ```python
 query2 = """